emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 WEBSOCKET_URL
 =============

-A string containing either a WebSocket URL prefix (ws:// or wss://) or a complete RFC 6455 URL - "ws[s]:" "//" host [ ":" port ] path [ "?" query ].
+A string containing either a WebSocket URL prefix (ws:// or wss://) or a' complete RFC 6455 URL - "ws[s]:" "//" host [ ":" port ] path [ "?" query ].
 In the (default) case of only a prefix being specified the URL will be constructed from prefix + addr + ':' + port where addr and port are derived from the socket connect/bind/accept calls.

 Default value: 'ws://'